 The unit we bought and tested was manufactured in November 2022.
 You can see the label for it here.

 The Sony X80K is a bit better than the Sony X75K, although the differences are extremely minor.
-The Sony X80K has a much wider color gamut and better tone mapping, so HDR content looks more vivid and lifelike overall.
+The Sony X80K has a much wider color gamut and better tone mapping, so HDR content looks more vivid and lifelike overall, and it can remove judder from 24p sources, while the X75K can't.
 There are a few issues with the X75K, including a pixel inversion issue with certain patterns, and it has high input lag in the only picture mode that can display chroma 4:4:4 signals properly, so it's unsuitable for use as a PC.

 The Hisense U6H is better than the Sony X75K.
 The Hisense gets brighter, so it can handle a bit more glare in a bright room, and bright highlight details in HDR stand out better.
 The Hisense also has much higher contrast, so dark scenes look better.
 Finally, the Hisense has more advanced gaming features, including variable refresh rate support to reduce tearing.